mpenkov/bigcsv/README.md

   - Number and ratio of non-empty values
   - The maximum, minimum and mean lengths of the values
   - Number of unique values (this is the hard one)
-  - ~~The top 20 most frequent values~~ (I'll leave this for later, this article is already long enough).

 We can do the histogram as part of split - it's trivial.
 For the rest, we need a script that reads a sorted column and outputs the results.